SingularTnT/Image_Processing_Notes/Mitsubishi_Robot_Kinect.md

   </td>
 </tr></table>

-Since depth image is uint16 type, one cannot distinguish the diffence of the grey level, so it is recommended to  re-quantization the grey level for a display convenience.
+Since depth image is uint16 type, one cannot distinguish the difference of the grey level, so it is recommended to  re-quantization the grey level for a display convenience.

 ```
 % Adaptive histogram equalization